w7sst/MorseRunner/Readme.txt

       update the callsign when storing the QSO into the log.
     - For added realism, the simulation will populate the exchange field with the Check and Section entries for the entered callsign.
 This behavior matches current N1MM behavior.
-However, the simulation will occasionally modify the Section to simulate that the operator is operating from a different location.
+In addition, the simulation will occasionally modify the Section to simulate when an operator is operating from a different location.

+      By default, the Check/Section value will be pre-populated in the Exchange field about 50% of the time.
+This behavior can be adjusted between 0% and 100% by setting the following keyword in the MorseRunner.ini file:
+        [Settings]
+        ShowCheckSection=50
+      Valid values range between 0 and 100, representing 0% and 100%.
+      Note that a zero value will disable this feature.

     CQ WPX
     When: Last weekend in May